learn-co-curriculum/js-eventing-acting-on-events-lab/README.md

-Moving Things with JavaScript
+# Moving Things with JavaScript
----

-## Objectives
+## Learning Goals

 1. Explain how to update an element's position on the page
 2. Explain how to move an element in response to a browser event
 3. Practice moving elements on the page

-## Problem Statement
+## Introduction

 It's mesmerizing to think about how video games work.
 They will responded to your whims through a set of designated controls and interactions.
 It can pull you into its story by giving you controls to interact within, and sometimes shape the virtual environments.

 _Programming means that you can create such a world for other people._ It'll take some time learning and practicing programming before you can build a game like [Braid](http://braid-game.com/) or even [Don't Look Back](http://terrycavanaghgames.com/dontlookback/), for instance, but you can start with small steps.
 We're going to show you how to get started with moving elements with JavaScript.